h-griffin/datingapp/README.md

 # ========= SECTION 13 =========

 ## paging and sorting learning goals
-- implement pagination on api and clinet
+- implement pagination on api and client
 - deferred execution using IQueryable
 - how to implement filtering on api and client
 - sorting on api and client
 - using action filters
 - adding time ago pipe
-- caching the client for paginated rescources
+- caching the client for paginated resources

 ## pagination
 - helps avoid performance problems